reposefulGrass/monkey-interpreter/README.md

 I am a masochist.
 Most other implementations are done in languages where you do not have to manage the memory.
-I also wanted to compare how languages are written in C versus Rust; although note that I am not the best at C programming; this project will have many flaws (please tell me if you find any!).
+I also wanted to compare how languages are written in C versus Rust; note that I am not the best at C programming; this project will have many flaws (please tell me if you find any!).

 # Progress